|Program Type:||Panther Program||Housing Options:||Apartment / Flat|

 Special Topics (1 credit)

-This 1 credit course gives students the opportunity to better understand and appreciate Italian society, culture, history and art.
+This 1 credit course gives you the opportunity to better understand and appreciate Italian society, culture, history and art.
 Lessons are conducted entirely in Italian on various sites around Genoa and the region.

 Introduction to Literary Italian (3 credits)